310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 • Facial Pain: Bruxism can cause pain in the face, especially in the cheeks and around the eyes.

-If you’re experiencing any of these symptoms, schedule an appointment with Dr. Goel for an evaluation.
-We'll help diagnose the cause of your symptoms and recommend the best treatment.
+If you’re experiencing any of these symptoms, schedule an appointment with Dr. Pooja Goel for an evaluation.
+We’ll help diagnose the cause of your symptoms and recommend the best treatment.

-How Bruxism Can Lead to TMJ Disorders
+How Chronic Teeth Grinding Can Lead to TMJ Disorders

 There’s a strong link between bruxism and TMJ disorders.
 When bruxism occurs frequently and with significant force, it can have several effects on the TMJ, which may ultimately lead to TMJ disorders.
+These effects can contribute to the development of temporomandibular disorders, which encompass a range of conditions affecting the jaw joint and muscles.

 In severe cases, you may develop TMJ disorder from teeth grinding due to: